PySide6 starter script that shows a QLabel

 3. Create an instance (object) of the QLabel class and add it to the layout.
 QLabel is a widget that is used to display multi-line text that you can format but can not edit.

-The rest of the code is the same as in the script that shows an empty window.
+The rest of the code is the same as in the script that shows an empty window, except that we use qApp a variable available after importing PySide6 which is equivalent to QApplication.instance().